 - Allows you to export the data to Microsoft Excel.

-For over 20 years, Sumatra Development is a leader in Microsoft Exchange Calendaring.
+Sumatra Development has over 20 years of Microsoft Exchange Calendaring expertise.
 Visit our website or our Blog to learn more.

-- 2You can change this under the advanced settings
+- 3You can change this under the advanced settings